- Help Desk

 STAP Review of PIFS and PFDS

-1. The Scientific and Technical Advisory Panel’s (STAP) mandate is to provide strategic scientific and technical advice to the GEF, and its role is defined in the revised Terms of Reference (TOR) approved by the GEF Council in June 2007 (see GEF/C.31/4: Proposal of the Executive Director of UNEP on Enhancing the Impact of the Scientific and Technical Advisory Panel).
-STAP’s role is different from any other GEF body, being to assist in assuring the scientific and technical quality of GEF investments and enhancing innovation.
-The Operational Advice section of STAP’s TOR (paragraphs 14-21) details STAP’s role and responsibilities in the GEF project cycle, which can be summarized as follows:
+- The Scientific and Technical Advisory Panel’s (STAP) mandate is to provide strategic scientific and technical advice to the GEF, and its role is defined in the revised Terms of Reference (TOR) approved by the GEF Council in June 2007 (see GEF/C.31/4: Proposal of the Executive Director of UNEP on Enhancing the Impact of the Scientific and Technical Advisory Panel).
+STAP’s role is unique from any other GEF body as it should assure the scientific and technical quality of GEF investments and enhancing innovation.
+The Operational Advice section of STAP’s TOR (paragraphs 16-23) details STAP’s role and responsibilities in the GEF project cycle, which can be summarized as follows:

-3. GEF Agencies are required to submit PIFs and PFDs to the STAP Secretariat at the same time that they send them to the GEF Secretariat.
-STAP is able to provide advice on PIFs and PFDs at stages in the project cycle:
+- GEF Agencies are required to submit Project Information Forms (PIFs), Programmatic Framework Document (PFDs), and Integrated Approach Pilot plans (IAPs) to the STAP Secretariat at the same time that they are formally submitted to the GEF Secretariat.
+STAP is able to provide advice on PIFs, PFDs, and IAPs at the following stage in the project cycle:

-(b) Post CEO PIF/PFD Clearance: STAP will screen all PIFs for full-sized projects and PFDs after GEF CEO clearance with the intention of dvising the GEF Agency and Council of STAP’s concerns and suggested improvements, if any.
-The STAP will report its findings in a PIF or PFD screening report, which will be provided to the Secretariat, GEF Agency, and Council, and maintained in GEF’s PMIS.
-This stage of screening is completed by STAP within ten days of CEO clearance for work program inclusion, comprising up to five days for the STAP Secretariat’s primary screening and an additional five days for peer review by STAP members or their designated expert representatives.
+Post CEO PIF/PFD/IAP Clearance: STAP will screen all PIFs for full-size projects, PFDs, and projects under the IAPs after GEF CEO clearance with the intention of advising the GEF Agency and Council of STAP’s concerns and suggested improvements, if any.
+STAP will report its findings in a screening report, which will be provided to the Secretariat, GEF Agency, and Council, and maintained in GEF’s PMIS.

 PIF Screening Report Advisory Responses and Follow-up Actions